inarizushi/fungus-site/docs/glossary/glossary.md

 <!-- ******************************* -->
 ## Coding / Scripting
-Writing lines of computer code to control execution of a computer program, such as a Unity game (as opposed to usign a visual language such as Fungus Flowcharts).
+Writing lines of computer code to control execution of a computer program, such as a Unity game (as opposed to using a visual language such as Fungus Flowcharts).

 <!-- ******************************* -->
 ## Command